 Add Your Twitter Feed to Your Website

 It is easy to add your recent tweets to your department or office website that is run through our content management system, like we have done above.
-Ask Carla Guerrero to assist you.
+Ask Carla M. Guerrero to assist you.

 Explore Services Like TweetDeck and Hootsuite

 These services can help you schedule your tweets in advance (useful for promoting events); follow certain hashtags, lists or saved searches in one easy-to-read web panel; and manage multiple accounts.
 You can also install a Twitter app on your smartphone so you can quickly tweet on the go or post photos from events.